 Error files are deemed collectively as

 Problem Files.
-They represent files that are infected with malware (Infected), password protected / KMS encrypted / file size limit exceeded (Unscannable) and where the cross account role is broken or the file no longer exists (Error).
-This page will present the list of problem files found by Antivirus for Amazon S3 whether from new objects coming in or through the evaluation of your existing objects.
+They represent files that have classified data (Matching), password protected / KMS encrypted / file size limit exceeded (Unclassifiable) and where the cross account role is broken or the file no longer exists (Error).
+This page will present the list of problem files found by Classification for Amazon S3 whether from new objects coming in or through the evaluation of your existing objects.
 The list of problem files is a running tally of all issues you've discovered.
-You may take actions on the files directly in the bucket and in-page actions will be available soon.
+You may take actions on the files directly in the bucket and and through the page.
 Whether the file has been cleaned and moved or deleted, the data will tell you whether the file still exists and needs to be dealt with or if it no longer exists.

 The files are broken down by bucket and account so you know where the file entered and into which account.

 You will not see any results when you land on this page.
 You must first apply filters to get to your working data set.
 You can then search amongst the results.
 There are three pieces of data you will provide for the filter: 1 or multiple accounts, the types of problem files and the date range.

 Accounts (count in past 24h) is a multi-select picker where you can choose one or more accounts to review.
 If you have many accounts, you can search by typing into the field to limit the account list further.
 You are presented the account nickname, the account number and the number of problem files found in the last 24 hours.

 Problem File Types is a multi-select picker where you can choose one or more of the problem types to review.
 By default, all three problem types are chosen, but you can limit this by clearing the undesirable types out.
 There are three choices of problem file types: Matching, Error and Unclassifiable.

 Date Range is a date/time calendar with presets where you can select the specific time range to evaluate.
 By default, the time selected is the last 24 hours.

 Apply Filters button will be enabled.
 Click the button to retrieve the filtered results.